BhavyaKurapati/ShoppingCartProject/README.md

 **Running tests**

-Enter tests folder and use pytest command to run the tests(tests are categorized as positive and negative)
-Ex: Use following command to run and generate html reports pytest -v Test_Login.py --html=Test_Login.html
+Enter tests folder and use pytest command to run the tests(tests are categorized as positive and negative) Use following python command to run and generate html reports python -m pytest -v Test_Login.py --html Test_Login.html